meshlogic/meshlogic.github.io/posts/blender/addons/collada-exporter-second-life.rst

 .. class:: li-smallskip

-    - `Collada exporter assigns the same texture to all objects when they share the same material <https://developer.blender.org/T51259>`_
+    - `Collada exporter assigns the same texture to all objects <https://developer.blender.org/T51259>`_

     - `Collada exporter does not assign any texture when object has multiple UV maps <https://developer.blender.org/T51288>`_